IndikaAnuradha/IndikaAnuradha.github.io/README.md

 ### Teaching
 <font size="3">
  <div align="justify" style="background-color: hsl(120, 80%, 90%)">
   My <b>teaching vision</b> is to stimulate learning by engaging students in their learning environment, promoting higher order thinking skills while recognizing their opinions and background to produce highly innovative, creative, skilled and dedicated graduates.
+In the modern era, students learn better through experience with an inductive approach than the traditional deductive learning approach.
+Therefore, my philosophy is to create an interactive classroom.
 </div><br>
 I have been involved in teaching the following courses at University of Agder.<br>
 📚 IKT444: Mobile Communication Networks<br>